coda/packs-sdk/docs/guides/blocks/sync-tables.md

 The parameters defined on the sync formula are exposed to users as criteria in the sync table options.
 See the [parameters guide][parameters] for more information about how parameters are defined and displayed.

-In most sync tables parameters are used to allow users to filter the results in the sync table.
+In most sync tables, parameters are used to allow users to filter the results in the sync table.
 Although users can always add filters to the resulting table to hide certain rows, it's faster and simpler to do that filtering in the sync formula itself.

 ## Row limits